oliver-giersch/hazptr/README.md

 // build.rs

 fn main() {
-    // alternative: std::env::set_var("HAZPTR_SCAN_FREQ", "1")
+    // alternative: std::env::set_var("HAZPTR_SCAN_THRESHOLD", "1")
-    println!("cargo:rustc-env=HAZPTR_SCAN_FREQ=1");
+    println!("cargo:rustc-env=HAZPTR_SCAN_THRESHOLD=1");
 }
 ```

 It is necessary to call `cargo clean`, before attempting to change this variable
 once set, in order to force a rebuild with the new value.

-As a general rule, a lower reclamation frequency is better performance-wise, but
+As a general rule, a higher scan threshold is better performance-wise, since
-could lead to the accumulation of large amounts of retired but un-reclaimed
+threads have to attempt to reclaim records less frequently, but could lead to
-records (garbage).
+the accumulation of large amounts of garbage and also degrade performance.

 ### Usage in `#[no_std]` environments